BoE says banks would be vulnerable to abrupt rise in global rates

 "The violence of the adjustment over the past fortnight underlined the extent of the search for yield over the past months and the need for the authorities ... to pin down whether or not there are any vulnerable links in the financial system that could jeopardise stability," BoE Deputy Governor Paul Tucker told reporters.

-The BoE ordered an investigation into the vulnerability of Britain's financial institutions and borrowers to higher interest rates, and the findings would be given to its new risk watchdog, the Financial Policy Committee, by September.
+The BoE ordered an investigation into the vulnerability of Britain's financial institutions and a "cohort" of borrowers to higher interest rates, and the findings would be given to its new risk watchdog, the Financial Policy Committee, by September.

 "Financial institutions and markets are also vulnerable to an abrupt rise in global interest rates.
 And some UK borrowers remain highly indebted, which could result in losses for UK banks," the FPC said in a half-yearly report on Britain's banking system.